lyteword/kjv/isaiah/chapter-16.md

 <sup>1</sup> Send ye the lamb to the ruler of the land from Sela to the wilderness, unto the mount of the daughter of Zion.

-<sup>2</sup> For it shall be, that, as a wandering bird cast out of the nest, so the daughters of Moab shall be at the fords of Arnon.
+<sup>2</sup> For it shall be, *that*, as a wandering bird cast out of the nest, *so* the daughters of Moab shall be at the fords of Arnon.

 <sup>3</sup> Take counsel, execute judgment; make thy shadow as the night in the midst of the noonday; hide the outcasts; bewray not him that wandereth.